 Now I invite you, if you are not already doing so, to sit comfortably wherever you are, and for now, close your eyes.

+Air

 Become aware of your breath.
 Breathing in through your nose and out through your mouth.

 Breath.
 Spirit.
 Present from the begging of time.
 “And the Spirit of God moved over the face of the waters.”
 Spirit.
 Breath.
-Expand your lungs and feel them drawing the air through your nose, across the back of your throat, down your trachea into your expanding lungs soaking in the oxygen.
+Expand your lungs and feel them drawing the air through your nose, across the back of your throat, down your trachea into your expanding lungs, soaking in the oxygen.
 Feel also the contraction of your lungs releasing the carbon dioxide up and out over your tongue, past your teeth, through your lips, into the atmosphere ready to nourish the plants, who will in their own way breathe in the carbon dioxide, and breathe out oxygen so it is available to nourish you.
 Consider that with each breath, with each breath in and each breath out, you are participating in the mutual nourishing of the life of biosphere.
 Consider that the oxygen you are breathing right now is no different than the oxygen Jesus breathed in his 40 days in the wilderness.
 Consider that with every breath, you, like Jesus, are breathing the breath of God.
 With every breath.
 Every breath.

 Take a moment now to come to know this breath.